 - Flashes of light can appear from a detaching retina.

 - Sudden discharge from the eye or redness in one or both eyes occurs when the eye is infected.

-Enhanced Home Care, top providers of the senior care Overland Park seniors trust, is always readily available to assist older individuals in preserving optimum eye health.
-We can provide transportation to doctors’ appointments, procedures, and checkups, follow any changes in eye health so that they’re addressed right away, minimize fall risks in the home for those with vision problems, and so much more.
+Enhanced Home Care, top providers of the senior care Kansas City, MO seniors trust, is always readily available to assist older individuals in preserving optimum eye health.
+We can provide transportation to doctors’ appointments, procedures, and checkups, follow any changes in eye health so that they’re addressed right away, minimize fall risks in the home for those with senior vision problems, and so much more.